 Under certain circumstances, the manufacturers may refuse warranty claims on such a shade due to negligence.

 For certain types of window coverings, submersion is a viable option.
 I remember going to a seminar once where they took a bright white piece of shading material and squirted it with Ketchup.
 We all watched as the representative submerged the fabric, and wiped it off with soapy water and the fabric came out spotless.
 There are a couple of things that we can learn from this.

 First, if you get a stain like this, try to get it out immediately.
 If you let it sit, especially if the sun hits it, it will set up in the fabric.
 The next thing to keep in mind is that you verify that ALL of the shade can be submerged.

 For example, wood blinds, motors, any specialty lift system and many other types of window coverings, should never touch water at all.
 Verify with your original paperwork as to the proper care and cleaning of your product, and if you can’t find it, search the internet for the manufacturer’s website, where these instructions should be found.

 This is the type of cleaning that many people think to use after some sort of accident.
-These are probably due to splashing from a sink, or kitchen accidents.
+These are probably due to splashing from a sink, or kitchen accidents or even pet stain removal.
 We are all probably picturing the two year old in their high-chair flailing their arms wildly with food flying off of their spoon onto the window coverings.